rizalrenaldi/Illustrator-Script/README.md

 Some of script I copy-pasted and/or modified from many publicly/unlicensed scripts on Stack Overflow, Adobe Community Forum and the power of Google Search.

 *disclaimer: I'm a designer, not a programmer.
-So the code might "wrong", but it definitely works :)*
+So the code might "wrong", but I've tested and it definitely works :)*

 ## Scripts